 Perhaps this is the most difficult one and you can only achieve it by study and practice.
 In blitz, it is extremely important to trust your intuition.
 Follow paths by feeling rather than certainty.
 The more you see the more you store in your memory and the easier it gets to imitate.

 Certain openings are simply not good for blitz unless you know them very well.
 That’s the case of too sharp openings where one side’s play is easier.
 The initiative is a strong factor in blitz; the more you are forced to think the more difficult it will get as the game advances.
 We recommend playing openings by “schemes” rather than those that demand concrete variations.

 For example, the Hedgehog system, English opening, Queen’s gambit accepted, Scandinavian, Caro Kann and French are, in our opinion, superior to sharp Najdorfs.
 Needless to say that this is subjective, it all depends on your opening knowledge.

 We hope the guideline above will serve you well to increase your blitz abilities.
 Don’t hesitate to give it a try as it has worked well with our own students.

 Thank you for reading and as usual, feel free to share your thoughts with us.

-Ready to start winning games?
+Ready to playing better blitz chess?
 Check out our store: